wafflescloud/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-In the example below, when clicking the `help` command (as shown in the image above), a new window will pop up to show the details of the `help` command and its usage.
+In the example below, when clicking the `help` command *(as shown in the image above)*, a new window will pop up to show the details of the `help` command and its usage. <br>

-(The window shown below can also be opened by entering `help help` in the command box.)
+The window shown below can also be opened by entering `help help` in the command box.

 ![help window](images/helpWindowExample.png){style="width:700px; height:auto;"}